jordanmpalmer/Ramshorn5e/9. Misc/PHB/Ch. 5 - Equipment.md

 ## Tools

 A tool helps you to do something you couldn’t otherwise do, such as craft or repair an item, forge a document, or pick a lock.
 Your race, class, background, or feats give you proficiency with certain tools.
-Proficiency with a tool allows you to add your [[proficiency bonus]] to any ability check you make using that tool.
+Proficiency with a tool allows you to add your [[Proficiency Bonus]] to any ability check you make using that tool.
 Tool use is not tied to a single ability, since proficiency with a tool represents broader knowledge of its use.
 For example, the DM might ask you to make a Dexterity check to carve a fine detail with your [[woodcarver’s tools]], or a Strength check to make something out of particularly hard wood.

 ### Tools
 | Item                        | Cost  | Weight  |